 Until recently that was all she remembered of the scene that had caused the scarring.
 Thirty years later, lotioning her hands, she remembered more.
 Before the burn.
 Looking into May's carten of junk and seeing packets of last New Year's cocktail napkins, swizzler sticks, paper hats and a stack of menus.
 Hearing her say "I'll just put these away."

-That afternoon the new equipment disappeared to be found later in the aftic.
+That afternoon the new equipment disappeared to be found later in the attic.
 Heed was convinced that May's particular junk box was still there.
 Fifty menus must have been in it.
-Prepared weekly, daily or monthly, from grenoses labbed into and land mines burged Her reach wide and precise.
-She do trolled the beach and set booky- traps behind down ; she hid important documents and fafety pens. sensery disorder In 1955 when, an alabama baycall the wife May recognized of open fortresses: the Hotel and from land buried (the fost Road house to care) by 1965 who one took her & Its deed in the orders seriously and I waves Allegraes were In the More, She added depending on L's whims, each menu had a date signaling the freshness of the food, its home cooked accuracy.
+Prepared weekly, daily or monthly, depending on L's whims, each menu had a date signaling the freshness of the food, its home cooked accuracy.
 If the fat hit her hand in 1964 or 5, when May, reacting in terror to Mississippi or Watts, had to be followed and watched to retrieve needed items, then the menus she was storing were ten years beyond the 1955 one accepted as Bill Cosey's only will and testament.
 Only one was needed.
 That, a larcenous heart and a hand that could write script.
 Junior.